stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 mu_good(4) = 1.0;
 ```

-The reason we do this is for cases where functions returns are passe to other functions.
-An `arena_matrix` will always make a shallow copy when being constructed from another `arena_matrix`, which let's the functions avoid unnecessary copies.
+The reason we do this is for cases where function returns are passed to other functions.
+An `arena_matrix` will always make a shallow copy when being constructed from another `arena_matrix`, which lets the functions avoid unnecessary copies.

 ```c++
 Eigen::Matrix<var, -1, 1> y1;